-Old and new challenges to Universal Health Care in developing countries
+Old and new challenges to Universal Health Care in developing countries (Presentation slides)

 President Alejandro Gaviria is an Associate Professor at Universidad de los Andes.
 After having served as Dean of the School of Economics at Los Andes for six years, he was nominated by former Colombian President Santos as Colombia’s Minister of Health and Social Protection, a role which he occupied from 2012 until 2018.
 After his time working in the national government, he returned to the UniAndes campus as Director of the Center for Sustainable Development Goals for Latin America, until he was elected President of Universidad de los Andes for four years in August 2019.